TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 **Alternative install using the [Seeed Voicecard](https://www.seeedstudio.com/ReSpeaker-2-Mics-Pi-HAT.html) Drivers**

 To [**install**](https://github.com/HinTak/seeed-voicecard) first uninstall the waveshare WM8960 driver and reboot then delete the old WM8960-Audio-HAT folder.
 (It is better to remove power from the Raspberry Pi and HAT completely before installing these drivers.)
 For more details about this HAT look [**here**](https://github.com/TobiasVanDyk/RaspberryPi-GPIO-Audio/tree/master/ReSpeaker2MicsPiHAT) or [**here**](https://www.seeedstudio.com/ReSpeaker-2-Mics-Pi-HAT.html).
+This driver works without adjustments to audio settings.

 ```
 git clone https://github.com/HinTak/seeed-voicecard